cmnguy25/final-btm/README.md

 ### Future Research
 Future research should prioritize the collection of higher-quality data, particularly IR images captured during colder months to enhance contrast between nests and their surroundings.
 Drone operators should capture high-resolution, non-blurry images that clearly depict trees.
 I believe that a CNN with TensorFlow remains a sound approach for this task.

+## File directory and explanation
+BTM
+├── dataset/ - Dataset used to train the model.
+Divided into nests and no nests ├── images/ - Unimportant
+├── images2/ - Unimportant
+├── images3/ - Unimportant
+├── images4/ - Unimportant
+├── images5/ - Unimportant
+├── __pycache__/ - Unimportant
+├── .gitattributes - Unimportant
+├── .gitignore - Unimportant
+├── btmnotes.txt - Unimportant
+├── coco.names - Unimportant
+├── delete_extra.py - Delete half the files in the no_nests subfolder.
+No longer important.
+├── detecttrees.py - Detect trees using the YOLO library
+├── detect_btm.ipynb - The BTM detection model and algorithm
+├── image.py - Unimportant
+├── map.html - Unimportant
+├── metadata.ipynb - Tree mapping and detection implementation.
+├── metadata.py - Process the metadata and many other things.
+├── move_files.py - Unimportant
+├── random_points_map.html - Unimportant
+├── README.md - This file
+├── split_images.py - Unimportant
+├── split_multiple_images.py - Used to split images into smaller ones.
+Can change variables to split into more or fewer images.
+├── trees.csv - Unimportant
+└── yolov3.cfg - Unimportant

 ## Acknowledgements
 - Professor Klepach